thiefcoder/simple-FPS-zombie-game/README.md

-# simple-FPS-zombie-game
-#This project is only for testing and learning the codes and the Unity engine, and a series of new tasks will be added in each update.
-Currently, the list of game elements
+This test project is practically made to test the ideas that can be added to a FPV shooter games.a new series of tasks will be added in each future updates.Currently, the list of game available options as follows:
 *zombie
 * Pick-up system
-* Opening the door with a key
+*Opening the door with a key
-* Spawning enimy and player
+* Spawning anime and player
 * UI player
 * Weapon switch
 * Animation set